 Established retail and online stores have the benefit of a current customer base.
 But if you’re starting fresh online with a new product or service you start with nothing.
 The truth is you need a professionally built site and then do some serious online and offline marketing.
 But even before all this, you need to build up a client base.
 You should do this before you start talking to any shopping site designer.
 (Contrary to popular belief, most web design companies know little about business marketing or list building – They can’t help you here).

 Here’s the plan.
-Start with setting up a low cost WordPress business blog, (approx $1,500) with an integrated email marketing system and multiple opt-in forms with autoresponders.
+Start with setting up a low cost WordPress business blog, (from $500-2,000) with an integrated email marketing system and multiple opt-in forms with autoresponders.
 Perhaps include one or two ‘teaser’ products using paypal.
 A similar amount ($1,500) also needs to be spent on expert SEO, ensuring Google loves you and starts to send you qualified traffic.

 You’ll also need to establish yourself on various industry forums, Linkedin, Facebook, perhaps Trademe.
 Where appropriate include traditional marketing options like letterbox flyers, direct mail and signage too – Whatever the initial contact method, send them to your blogsite to subscribe and build up that prospect list.